Advantages of REDpurl™ adaptive audio cable geometry

 Intersect not parallel

-Conductors intersect at angles, rather than lying parallel with each other.
-This reduces interference.
+Conductors intersect at angles, rather than lying parallel with each other so reducing interference or crosstalk.

-The result is a low-capacitance cable with good mechanical flexibility, without the need for fillers or sheaths.
+The result is more space between conductors creating a low-capacitance cable with good mechanical flexibility, without the need for fillers or sheaths.

 REDpurl™ geometry gives smaller-diameter conducting filaments a longer length-per unit-distance than the larger diameter wires.
 This addresses possible phase differences.